 Except for small children, everyone should find a way to carry it with them at all times.

 This is not a one-time, make it and forget, prep.
 You need to update it every time you add or change your medications, or your medical history changes.
 It only takes a few minutes now.

-But it could save a lot of time later.
+But it could save a lot of time - and perhaps even your life - later.